Accenture/reactive-interaction-gateway/docs/event-streams.md

 -e KINESIS_ENABLED=1 \
 -e KINESIS_STREAM=my-stream \
 -e KINESIS_APP_NAME=my-app_name \
-accenture/reactive-interaction-gateway
+accenture/reactive-interaction-gateway:aws
 ```

 ### Change producer streams

-Rig can produce events as a target of HTTP endpoint call, see [API Gateway docs](./api-gateway#sync).
+RIG can produce events as a target of HTTP endpoint call, see [API Gateway docs](./api-gateway#sync).

 Producing events from proxy as a target of a request is by default disabled.